-Maryland proposes to conduct approximately 1,400 New Entrant Safety audits within the statutory timeframes during the FFY2018.
+Maryland proposes to conduct approximately 1,100 New Entrant Safety audits within the statutory time frames during the FY.
 The large majority of the audits will be conducted by six civilian compliance auditors who are assigned to the "Audit Compliance Enforcement Section (ACES)" of the Maryland State Police (MSP), Commercial Vehicle Enforcement Division (CVED).
 The civilian auditors assigned to ACES are dedicated full-time by CVED to conduct New Entrant Audits, Compliance Review Interventions and Preventive Maintenance Audits (Periodic Inspection Program).
-The auditors currently spend about 75% of their work time conducting New Entrant Safety Audits, with the remaining balance of work time spent on Compliance Review Interventions, Preventive Maintenance Audits and other MCSAP activities.
+The auditors currently spend about 80% of their work time conducting New Entrant Safety Audits, with the remaining balance of work time spent on Compliance Review Interventions, Preventive Maintenance Audits and other MCSAP activities.
 The six members of the section are supervised by a civilian manager who assigns, monitors and reviews all audits and interventions for completeness.
 The auditors are also cross-trained as certified MCSAP inspectors giving them the ability to conduct safety inspections on vehicles and drivers if necessary.
 It is estimated that approximately 10% of the audits will be conducted by sworn MCSAP certified inspectors (troopers) assigned to CVED who are not in the ACES Unit.
 The troopers have received specialized training in order to conduct the New Entrant audits on an overtime basis in addition to their general MCSAP related duties.
-Using existing Maryland data compiled over the four year period of FFY2012 through FFY2015, Maryland had realized an increase in the number of New Entrant audits conducted from 747 in FFY 2012 to 1,092 New Entrant audits conducted in FFY2015.
-927 audits were completed in 2016 (one full-time auditor retired in mid 2016 which contributed to the reduction).
-Through the first three quarters of FFY2017, auditors have already conducted in excess of 900 audits.
-It is projected that Maryland will continue to see an increase in the total number of New Entrant audits conducted over the next year.
+Using existing Maryland data compiled over the most recent five year period of FFY2013 through FFY2017, Maryland has averaged around 1,000 New Entrant audits, with over 1200 conducted in 2017.
+The average was maintained through 2016, even though one full-time auditor retired in mid 2016 and was not replaced until 2017.

+Through the first three quarters of FFY2018, auditors have conducted nearly 600 audits.
+It is projected that Maryland will continue to maintain its efforts in the total number of New Entrant audits conducted over the next year.
 In past years, ACES auditors had been spending approximately 40% of their work time conducting New Entrant audits.
 The number of audits conducted has been increasing over the years to where auditors now spend approximately 75% of their time on New Entrant audits.
 This percentage is expected to be maintained over the next year depending upon continuing improvements in overall economic conditions.
-Grant funding will be utilized to ensure that Maryland auditors complete all New Entrant safety audits within the statutory twelve month or 120 day timeframes after new carrier entry.
+Grant funding will be utilized to ensure that Maryland auditors complete all New Entrant safety audits within the statutory twelve month or 120 day time frames after new carrier entry.
 In most cases, ACES auditors attempt to complete all non-passenger motor carrier New Entrant audits within the 90 days after entry.
 All audits will be completed thoroughly and efficiently, with proper monitoring and oversight, to ensure that all program participants are in full compliance with all commercial motor vehicle safety and hazardous materials regulations.
 Program deficiencies will be identified quickly and changes made to maintain effective and efficient audits.